Read more about diet if you are having surgery

-Once you have decided to have surgery you will probably wait two to four weeks for the operation.
+Once you have decided to have surgery to treat your pancreatic cancer, you may have to wait a few weeks for the operation.
 This will depend on many things, including how well you are, if you need further tests, and when the surgeon can do your operation.

-Before your surgery you will have a check-up at your hospital to make sure that you are fit enough for a general anaesthetic.
-The check-up usually happens one to three weeks before your operation and is called a pre-op assessment.
-It may include blood tests, x-rays and tests to check how well your heart and lungs are working, and a physical examination.
+Before your surgery you will have a check-up at the hospital called a pre-op assessment.
+This is to make sure you are fit enough for surgery and a general anaesthetic.
+You will have a physical examination, blood tests, x-rays, and tests to check how well your heart and lungs are working.

-You will go into hospital either the day before or the morning of your operation.
-You will be told how long before surgery you must stop eating or drinking.
+You will go into hospital either the day before or on the morning of your operation.

-Your medical team will also tell you what to do about taking any regular medicines, especially medicine to thin your blood (such as warfarin and clopidogrel) or medicine for diabetes (such as metformin or insulin).
+Your medical team will tell you when you need to stop eating or drinking before your surgery.
+They will also tell you what to do about taking any regular medicines, especially medicine to thin your blood or for diabetes.